Onyx-Protocol/Onyx/docs/future/protocol/specifications/ca.md

 ### Encrypted Value

-Encrypted value is a 40-byte string representing a simple encryption of the numeric amount and its blinding factor as used in a [value commitment](#value-commitment).
+Encrypted value is a 40-byte string representing a simple encryption of a numeric amount and its blinding factor as used in a [value commitment](#value-commitment).
 The encrypted value is authenticated by the corresponding _value commitment_.

 #### Encrypt Value